-In this guide, we show how to fix these common Bluetooth problems (which have a number of causes) on Windows 10.
+This guide shows how to fix these common Bluetooth problems that have many causes on Windows 10.

 Table of Contents: